WICG/bundle-preloading/subresource-loading-server.md

 However, this performance hit does not need to happen more than once: assuming that the bundle is immutable (see [revving](./glossary.md#revving)), when the browser visits other pages that request a different subset of resources, those additional resources will already be available in the browser's cache as they were already received as part of the initial bundle.

-Conversely, if the client is not able to carry out bundle preloading requests, the resources will be available from the server through individual requests.
+Conversely, if the client is not able to carry out bundle preloading requests, there are two options.
+The resources can be made available from the server through individual requests.
+Or, the client may use a [ServiceWorker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) to polyfill the functionality.

 <!-- Graceful degradation, Progressive enhancement -->